Piiveu/xacolang/grammar.md

 # Grammar

-Xacōlang is easy language, so it hasn't got any case.
+Xacōlang has got 2 cases: nominativus and genetivus.
 Xacōlang has only 1 regular conjugation.

 English|Xacō
 -------|----